tomvit/Feed-Tables/README.md

 contains data about people such as for every person in the table there is a name, a street, and a city.

 In order to use this data, you can access it as an atom feed in JSON format either as a list feed or a cells feed.
-You can access the JSON list feed for the above spreadsheet at https://spreadsheets.google.com/feeds/list/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json and the JSON cells feed at https://spreadsheets.google.com/feeds/cells/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json.
+You can access a JSON list feed for the above spreadsheet at https://spreadsheets.google.com/feeds/list/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json and a JSON cells feed at https://spreadsheets.google.com/feeds/cells/0AoooUkEfVrhldEpRekRVakVYWmJ2U2Z4SFBVZ0M1Nnc/od6/public/basic?alt=json.

-Note that in order to access the spreadsheet data at the above URLs, you need to publish the spreadsheet as a Web page (in Google Spreadsheet go to
-Share - Publish as a Web Page).
+Note that in order to access a spreadsheet data at URLs similar to ones shown above without any authorization, you need to publish your spreadsheet as a Web page (in Google Spreadsheet go to Share -> Publish as a Web Page).

 ## Usage in Node.js